-For example, in The Client Attraction Business School, business owners not only learn how to grow and run their businesses, but they are also given accountability and the community of a tribe of like-minded people.
+For example, in The Leveraged Business Business School, business owners not only learn how to grow and run their businesses, but they are also given accountability and the community of a tribe of like-minded people.
 Students often come to me for one reason, but end up getting much more than that.

 Occasionally a student will want to rebrand a business based on that extra level of service – the “special sauce” part.
 Once, a holistic nutrition expert enjoyed encouraging her clients to find new adventures to live a more inspired life.
 She wanted her rebrand to focus solely on the travel and adventure aspect.
 However, I cautioned her to be sure this would be a good choice for her business.

 Though some rebrands make sense, many do not.
 And just because one aspect of your business is working well, it doesn’t mean that you should solely concentrate on that part.
 Rebranding should be thought out, weighed and tested before making the official jump, because not only is it expensive, but it can possibly lose you clients if it is not done correctly.